 Method 1: Install GCC with the Ubuntu Repository

-The Ubuntu default repository provides the most straightforward GCC installation path for general development.
+The Ubuntu default repository provides the most straightforward GCC installation path.
 This method installs the compiler version officially supported by your Ubuntu release, thoroughly tested against system libraries for maximum compatibility.

 sudo apt install build-essential